Escape-Technologies/docs/docs/05-authentication/1-presets/curl.md

 This preset is particularly useful for scenarios where authentication tokens are dynamically generated and need to be efficiently extracted and reused in ongoing requests.

-The simulator supports a subset of arguments commonly used in cURL, facilitating various HTTP requests and options:
+The simulator supports a subset of arguments commonly used in `cURL`:
 - `url`: The URL for the HTTP request.
-- `-A`, `--user-agent`: Sets the user agent string for the HTTP request.
+- `-X`, `--request`: Specify a custom request method to use when communicating with the HTTP server.
 - `-H`, `--header`: Add a header to the request (can be used multiple times for multiple headers).
 - `-b`, `--cookie`: Add a cookie to the request (can be used multiple times for multiple cookies).
 - `-d`, `--data`, `--data-ascii`, `--data-binary`, `--data-raw`: Sends the specified data in a POST request.
 - `-u`, `--user`: Specify the user and password for server authentication.
-- `-X`, `--request`: Specify a custom request method to use when communicating with the HTTP server.
+- `-A`, `--user-agent`: Sets the user agent string for the HTTP request.
 - `-x`, `--proxy`: Use the specified proxy.
 - `-k`, `--insecure`: Allow connections to SSL sites without certificates.
 - `-L`, `--location`: Follow redirects (the maximum number of redirects is defined by `--max-redirs`).
 - `--max-redirs`: Set the maximum number of redirections to follow for `-L`.

+**Note**: The simulator does not support all `cURL` arguments.
+Adding unsupported arguments may result in an error.

 ## Examples